top of page

 I have yet to find a satisfactory solution for this.
 The prayer-work balance isn’t new to me.
 I also struggled unsuccessfully to find it when doing church music regularly, though I do find it easier to balance photography and prayer than music and prayer.

 Of course, all we do should be offered to God.
 My work as a photographer is very much a prayer, and I entrust my work to St. Veronica and my Guardian Angel before every Mass I shoot.
-Even so, I photograph a lot of the major feasts and solemnities throughout the year and sometimes it’s hard for me not to come away from a Mass feeling like I didn’t really honor the day properly.
+Even so, I photograph a lot of major feasts and solemnities throughout the year and sometimes it’s hard for me not to come away from a Mass feeling like I didn’t really honor the day properly.

 When I have a minute, I catch up with the Propers in my Missal.
 This often happens during the homily.
 (Sorry, Canon!)
-I try to follow the gestures of the Mass (bowing my head at the Name of Jesus, kneeling during the Creed at the Incarnatus, etc.) while I’m shooting, and I often let those gestures take precedent over "getting the shot."
+I try to follow the gestures of the Mass (bowing my head at the Name of Jesus, kneeling during the Creed at the Incarnatus, etc.) while I’m shooting, and I often let those gestures take priority over "getting the shot."
 I usually photograph the Ecce and then return to my pew to prepare for a few minutes before going to the end of the Communion line.

 During my church music days, I picked up the practice of going to an additional Mass that I wasn't "working."
-I feel less distracted in my role of photographer and don't do this frequently now, but occasionally I go to the Low Mass just to attend because I'm photographing the High Mass.
+I feel less distracted in my role of photographer and don't do this as frequently now, but occasionally I go to the Low Mass just to attend because I'm photographing the High Mass.

 bottom of page